 The first problem we had to solve was how to organise.
-Our guidebook, Dean Leffingwell's Agile Software Requirements contained material on key roles and groups but didn't go so far as to suggest an organisational structure.
-With support from our Agile Coach, I ran several workshops with my extended leadership team talking about the Scaled Agile Framework and how we might organise ourselves into an Agile Release Train.
+Our guidebook, Dean Leffingwell's Agile Software Requirements, contained material on key roles and groups but didn't go so far as to suggest an organisational structure.
+With support from our Agile Coach, I ran several workshops with my extended leadership team about the Scaled Agile Framework and how we might organise ourselves into an Agile Release Train.
 (These sessions were later followed up through the formation of our first book club.)

-We decided that the five most mature agile teams would become the EDW Agile Release Train and we would work to transition the other teams into the train over time.
+We decided that the five most mature agile teams would become the EDW Agile Release Train, and we would work to transition the other teams into the train over time.
 We landed on a target organisational structure consisting of five groups:

-Reaching consensus on an organisational structure proved more difficult than I had anticipated.
+Reaching a consensus on an organisational structure proved more difficult than I had anticipated.
 The two major sticking points were the organisational alignment of the system team and the distinction between Pipeline and Enterprise Services.
-The debate regarding the system team oscillated between them being part of Development Services or part of Deployment Services, with a majority vote rather than consensus resulting in them starting life as part of Deployment Services.
-While this has occasionally caused us pain from an uptake perspective, overall I would say it has been a successful model.
-One of the main benefits has been the focus the system team gets from from not having to share a line manager with the six feature teams.
+The debate regarding the system team oscillated between them being part of Development Services or part of Deployment Services, with a majority vote rather than consensus resulting in them starting as part of Deployment Services.
+While this has occasionally caused us pain from an uptake perspective, overall, I would say it has been a successful model.
+One of the main benefits has been the focus the system team gets from not having to share a line manager with the six feature teams.
 With respect to Enterprise Services, it ended up a moot point with the Department PMO group offering to provide those functions as a service to us, agreeing that Pipeline Services belonged with the Release Train.